marc2332/bliss/doc/docs/installation.md

 ## Installation outside ESRF beamlines

-### Using a Conda environment
+### Using Conda
 The use of [Conda](https://conda.io/docs/) is recommended to install BLISS.

-Creating a `bliss_env` Conda environment can be done like this (the name of the environment can - of course - be chosen freely):
+Creating a `bliss_env` Conda environment can be done like follows (the name of the environment can - of course - be chosen freely):

-ESRF BCU conda channels need to be configured, as well as channels providing BLISS dependencies

 ```bash
 conda create --name bliss_env
 conda activate bliss_env